ROCm/HIP/docs/reference/c++_support.rst

 ===============================================================================

 The C++11 and later standards had huge additions to C++ making it a truly modern language.
-In this section we'll describe which of these features HIP supports.
+In this section, we'll describe which of these features HIP supports.

 C++11 support
 -------------------------------------------------------------------------------